Easy Authentic Masala Chai Latte [+ chai latte for kids!]

 Masala chai literally means "spiced tea,"(masala = spice and chai = tea) so the spices (masala) are the heart of the recipe.
 Common spices include cardamom, cinnamon, cloves, fennel, star anise, ajwain, ginger, and even black pepper.

-This is Nita’s combination: cinnamon, clove, cardamom and a hunk of fresh ginger!
+Each household has its own variation, but this is Nita's combination: cinnamon, clove, cardamom and a hunk of fresh ginger!

 Sorry, but that's a no. Maybe in industrial settings, but in households that's for sure.